 The EPO Online Filing client may sometimes detect non-compliancy with Annex F in error and reject the file.
 It may also reject files which marginally exceed the permitted dimensions for A4 (PDF sizes up to 312 x 227 mm (A4 +5%) or 12.28 x 8.94" (letter +5%) are accepted).

 To ensure that the PDF files you create will be accepted by the Online Filing software you can also use the Amyuni PDF converter.
 Please contact us to obtain this.

-You can indicate that one or more Supplementary International Search Reports were drawn up in the international phase by mentioning the relevant Supplementary International Searching Authority (SISA) or Authorities in the "Annotations" tab on Form Euro-PCT(1200E2K).
-A copy of the Supplementary International Search Report does not need to be filed, as it will be transmitted directly to the EPO by WIPO.
+You can indicate that one or more supplementary international search reports were drawn up in the international phase by mentioning the relevant Supplementary International Searching Authority (SISA) or authorities in the Annotations tab on Form Euro-PCT(1200E2K).
+A copy of the supplementary international search report does not need to be filed, as it will be transmitted direct to the EPO by WIPO.

-If you do not have any additional claims to be paid you enter: "0" as stated in the validation panel of the Online filing software (see above).
+If you are not paying for any additional claims, enter "0" as indicated in the Validation Messages/Documents panel (see above).

 Yes, you can.
 User profiles can be created within the File Manager under Tools => User Administration.

 Yes.
 In the File Manager go to Tools => Address Book and then select File => Import/Export.